 Attach two bands behind you at chest level.
-Grab the end of each band and move forwards, so you start to take tension.
+Grab the end of each band and move forward so you take tension.
 Keeping your arms locked with a slight at the elbow, bring your arms in front of you.

 If you don’t have two matching resistance bands or nowhere to fix two bands at the same height, don’t panic.
 You can take the resistance band across your back like with the push-up.

-It can be tricky keeping the band in place, but you should still perform the fly movement.
+Keeping the band in place can be tricky, but you should still perform the fly movement.

-Shoulder exercises are easy with a resistance band.
+Shoulder exercises are accessible with a resistance band.
 You won’t need to attach your band to anything to grow monster shoulders.

 Start by standing inside the loop of your resistance band with your feet shoulder-width apart.
-The hold band at shoulder-width apart.
+Next, the hold band at shoulder-width apart.

-Bring the band up, so it’s level with your upper chest and keeps your elbows tucked in.
+Bring the band up to level with your upper chest and keep your elbows tucked in.
 Then drive upwards so that your arms lock out above your head.
-Return the band to your upper chest and repeat.
+Finally, return the band to your upper chest and repeat.

 Stand inside the loop of your resistance band with feet at hip-width apart.
 Hold the other end of the resistance band shoulder-width apart with an overhand grip.

-Keeping your arms straight, raise your arms so that they are at shoulder level.
+Keep your arms straight while raising your arms to be at shoulder level.
 Hold the position here and then return your arms by your side.